raspibolt/raspibolt/guide/bonus/lightning/lnbits.md

   $ ./venv/bin/uvicorn lnbits.__main__:app --port 5000
   ```

-Now point your browser to the secure access point provided by the NGINX web proxy, for example <https://raspibolt.local:4003> (or your node's IP address like <https://192.168.0.20:4003>).
+Now point your browser to the secure access point provided by the nginx web proxy, for example <https://raspibolt.local:4003> (or your node's IP address like <https://192.168.0.20:4003>).

 Your browser will display a warning because we use a self-signed SSL certificate.
 Click on "Advanced" and proceed to the LNBits web interface.